vapha15/ASP_ExamProject2017/README.md

 Code Example

-One should check that the two serialNumberListXML.xml and personListXML.xml files are pointen at the correct directory path.
-But I dont think it will become a problem I have try to avoid the problem with the Path.GetFullPath method in the XMLSerialization class at line 18-19
+One should check that the two serialNumberListXML.xml and personListXML.xml files are pointed at the correct directory path.
+But I dont think it will become a problem because I have tried to avoid the problem with the Path.GetFullPath method in the XMLSerialization class at line 18-19

 Motivation